 In the time of their visitation they will shine forth, and will run like sparks through the stubble.
 They will govern nations and rule over peoples, and the Lord will reign over them forever.
 Those who trust in him will understand truth, and the faithful will abide with him in love, because grace and mercy are upon his holy ones, and he watches over his elect.

-A belief articulated late in the Old Testament era is that God imbued human beings with something imperishable, based on the divine nature.
-Each of us, regardless of race, gender or wealth, has a spark of God's own nature.
-In the end, heaven will so surpass our expectations and all our endeavours, that we will exclaim, "We are useless servants, who have done no more than our duty."
+Late in the Old Testament era, some devout Jews came to believe that God has imbued human beings with something imperishable, like a spark of the divine nature.
+Each of us, regardless of race, gender or wealth, bears the image of God's own nature.
+In the end, God's reward to us will so surpass our expectations so that we will cry out with amazement, "We are worthless servants, who have done no more than our duty."

-We begin life created to the divine image; we end it by discovering the fullness of that image in Jesus Christ, when he returns in glory.
-In between, we trudge or trot along the human path of life.
-The human life on planet earth, somehow or other in God's mysterious ways, allows us to grow into the divine image implanted at the start.
-Wisdom, the latest Old Testament book, offers this understanding of life.
-It praises those who have paid for their ideals with their lives, As gold in the furnace, God tested them, and took them himself.
-Life provides the testing-place, the furnace that can refine the divine image in us.
-Similarly we read in Hebrews, "after being chastened a little, they shall be greatly blessed."
+We begin life created to the divine image; we end it by finding the fullness of that image in Jesus Christ, when he returns in glory.
+In between, we trudge or trot along the human highway of life.
+Somehow or other in God's mysterious ways, life lets us grow into the divine image implanted at the start.
+Wisdom, the final Old Testament book, offers this understanding of life.
+It praises those who have risked their lives for their ideals.
+As gold in the furnace, God tested them, and took them himself.
+Life is a testing-place, a furnace where the divine image in us is refined.
+Similarly we read in Hebrews that, after being chastened a little, they shall be greatly blessed.

-In today's parable Jesus seems to accept customs which are not acceptable today; but he is simply drawing his parable from the realities of life about him.
-He refers to slavery and to what a master can expect from the slave.
-For work well done the master would not necessarily show gratitude, because the slave was just doing his job.
-Jesus did not endorse slavery; rather he prepared the way for its abolition by emphasizing the dignity of everyone.
-But he insists that the eternity God has in store for us will far surpass our human merits.
+Jesus seems to accept customs which are not acceptable today; but his parable is simply drawn from the realities of life about him.
+He mentions slavery and what a master expects from a slave.
+For work well done the master need show no gratitude, for the slave was just doing his job.
+Of course, Jesus did not endorse slavery; rather he prepared for its abolition by emphasizing the dignity of everyone.
+But he insists that what God has in store for us will far surpass our human merits.
 It is a comforting thought that God blesses us much more than we can ever deserve.

-Pride is something we probably all struggle with.
-The more good we appear to be doing, the more we can be tempted to pride.
-The parable in today's gospel warns against that tendency to pride on the part of those who do their duty and, indeed, do it well.
-In the gospel, Jesus declares, "When you have done all you have been told to do, say, œwe are merely servants: we have done no more than our duty ."
-In another parable Jesus spoke, the parable of the Pharisee and the tax collector, the Pharisee displayed of the dutiful person; he boasted of the good life that he lived, and seemed to be of the view that his virtue gave him a claim on God.
-However, no matter how well we live, no matter how much we do what God asks of us, we never have a claim on God.
-The good news is that we don't need a claim on God; we don't need to score points to be sure of God's favour.
-God has favoured us and keeps favouring us by giving us his Son.
-In response to that gift, we try to serve God faithfully, by doing his will, in so far as we can discern it.
-Our faithful service of the Lord will always be only a pale reflection of the Lord's faithful service of us.
+In another parable the Pharisee displays the pride typical of the dutiful person, boasting of the good life that he lived, and seems to think that his virtue gave him a claim on God.
+But no matter how well we live, we never have a claim on God.
+The good news is that we don't need to score points to be sure of God's favour.
+God favours us and keeps favouring us by giving us his Son.
+In response to that, we try to serve God faithfully, by doing his will, in so far as we can discern it.
+Our service of the Lord is only a pale reflection of the Lord's faithful service of us.